v-pbartley/openhack-mc4h/Challenge-0/Readme.md

 In this challenge you will learn about the flow of the Hack and the prerequisites necessary for completion.

 ## Backgound
-This hack was built to help users gain the skills necessary for deploying Azure APIs for FHIR, DICOM and supporting tools.
-This site augments and teaches the skills necessary to build the architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__
+This hack was built to help users gain the skills necessary for deploying Azure API for FHIR, DICOM, and supporting tools.
+By completing this hack, you will gain the skills necessary to build the architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__

 ## Learning Objectives
-+ Understand what is necessary to work with Azure Healthcare tools and API's
++ Understand what is necessary to work with Azure API for FHIR and MC4H tools

 ## Prerequisites
 Please be sure to have the following set up in your environment before beginning the Hack